steinbergmedia/vst3_dev_portal/src/pages/Technical+Documentation/VST+Module+Architecture/ModuleInfo-JSON.md

 The file contains the same information as the [Module Factory](Index.md#module-factory), plus an optional list of compatible classes.
 The file is encoded in [json5](http://json5.org) format.

-The compatibility array is used to declare a class to be treated as a replacement for another class or classes.
+The Compatibility json array is used to declare a class to be treated as a replacement for another class or classes.

-When used this way the host does not need to load the component to know which classes the module provides.
+When used this way, the host does not need to load the component to know which classes the module provides.

 ## SDK

-The VST SDK contains a command-line utility called moduleinfotool in order to create and validate the moduleinfo.json file from a VST plug-in.
+The VST SDK contains a command-line utility called *moduleinfotool* that is used to create and validate the moduleinfo.json file from a VST plug-in.
-See **public.sdk/vst-utilities/moduleinfotool/**.
+See **public.sdk/vst-utilities/moduleinfotool**.

-The moduleinfotool uses the ModuleInfoLib which can be used by hosts to read and parse the moduleinfo.json file.
+The *moduleinfotool* uses the ModuleInfoLib which can be used by hosts to read and parse the moduleinfo.json file.
-See **public.sdk/source/vst/moduleinfo/**
+See **public.sdk/source/vst/moduleinfo**

-For plug-ins build with the VST SDK, the moduleinfo.json file will be automatically created during the build process.
+For plug-ins built with the VST SDK, the moduleinfo.json file will be automatically created during the build process.

 ## Example